ReedCS2-S20/Lab03-3-examples/README.md

 ---

-This is the initial repository for the third homework assignment for the Spring 2020 offering of Reed's CSCI 221.
+This is *A WORKING DRAFT* of the initial repository for the third homework assignment for the Spring 2020 offering of Reed's CSCI 221.

 This folder contains an implementation of a linked list *library*, as implemented in the two source files `llist.hh` and `llist.cc`.
 Neither of these files have a `main` in them.
 Instead, they can be compiled with other program source code that needs to use a linked list to structure its data.
-(This is often called the *client code* to the `llist` library we've invented.)
+(Such code is called *client code* of the `llist` library we've invented.)
 This folder also contains a sample client program, the source file `test_llist.cc` that is simply a "driver" program that can be used to test the linked list code.